Search & Describe Twins

 Distinguish between your own local Digital Twins and others' remote Digital Twins

 Please note that you will only find Digital Twins that you have permission to find.
-See Selective Data Sharing for more information on access permissions.
+See Selective Sharing for Metadata and Data for more information on access permissions.

 The following table provides an indication of the filters that can be used in the request parameters when searching for Twins.